themejuice/tj/README.md

 1. [What the heck is an `invalid multibyte char (US-ASCII)`](#what-the-heck-is-an-invalid-multibyte-char-us-ascii)

 ### Help!
 It won't let me `git clone` anything!
-If you're hitting issues related to `git clone`, either cloning the VM or a starter theme, then you most likely don't have [SSH-keys for GitHub set up correctly](https://help.github.com/articles/error-permission-denied-publickey/).
+If you're hitting issues related to `git clone`, either cloning the VM or a starter template, then you most likely don't have [SSH-keys for GitHub set up correctly](https://help.github.com/articles/error-permission-denied-publickey/).
 Either go through that article and assure that you can use Git with the `git@github.com` protocol, or else you can manually run `tj` with the appropriate flags corresponding to the problem-repository, swapping out `git@github.com:` for `https://github.com/`.
 For example:

 ```
-tj create --theme https://github.com/theme/repository.git --vm-box https://github.com/vm-box/repository.git
+tj create --template https://github.com/theme/repository.git --vm-box https://github.com/vm-box/repository.git
 ```

-This replaces the starter theme and VM box repository URLs to use `https://` instead of the `git@` protocol.
+This replaces the starter template and VM box repository URLs to use `https://` instead of the `git@` protocol.

 ### What the heck is an `invalid multibyte char (US-ASCII)`?!
 For one reason or another, your terminal probably doesn't support UTF-8, so it's throwing a fit.
 Use the `--no-unicode` flag to disable the unicode characters.
 If the problem still persists, try running it with the `--boring` flag.
 That should disable all unicode characters and coloring.